 CONTRACTS, LOANS, CHECKS, DEPOSITS AND CONTRIBUTIONS

+General Operations.

+All funds are required to be used for 4-H programs and activities which shall include operational expenditures, capital expenditures and other expenses of the Corporation or other clubs or organizations that help to facilitate, accommodate, enhance, promote, and expand 4-H programs in Tripp County, South Dakota so long as those expenditures comply with the Corporation's 501 (c) 3 tax exempt status.

 Contracts.

-The Board of Directors may authorize any officer or officers, agent or agents, to negotiate, bid on and enter into any contract or execute and deliver any contract in the name of and on behalf of the Corporation, and such authority may be general or confined to specific instances.
+The Board of Directors may authorize any officer or officers, agent or agents, to negotiate, bid on and enter into any contract or execute and deliver any contract in the name of and on behalf of the Corporation, and such authority may be general or confined to specific instance.

 Loans.